 There's also Damon/Katherine and Stefan/Katherine, back when the Salvatores were human.
 And Jeremy/Anna (human/vampire) falled into this, as it was before he became a supernatural hunter).

-Moving to The Originals, we have Marcel/Rebekah; while both of them are vampire, flashbacks revealed that they started their romance when Marcel was a human a hundred years ago, and he was later turned by Klaus.
+Moving to The Originals, we have Marcel/Rebekah; while both of them are vampire, flashbacks revealed that they started their romance when Marcel was a human a hundred years ago, and he was later turned by Klaus in exchange for leaving Rebekah.
 Also, there's Marcel/Sophie (vampire/witch) and Elijah/Celeste (original vampire/witch).

 John Crichton's brief pairing with Zhaan, and his encounter with Chiana in the past.
 His relationships with Aeryn Sun and Gilina Renaez too, considering the Bizarre Alien Biology of Sebaceans.